-iii.
-Development of hatchery technologies for selected species an environmentally sound way to increase the supply of marine ornamentals by reducing the pressure on wild population and producing juvenile and market sized fish of wide variety of fish year round.
+5.3 Development of hatchery technologies for selected species increase the supply of marine ornamentals by reducing the pressure on wild population and producing juvenile and market sized fish of wide variety of fish year round.
 In addition hatchery produced fish are hardier and fair better in captivity and survive longer (Oliver, 2003).
 Even though techniques are available for culture of corals, according to CITES data only 0.3% of the total global trade in live coral is from mariculture.
-Most branching corals can be easily propagated from small trimmings clipped from a parent colony and in about a year a five-to tenfold increase in biomass can be obtained.
-Soft coral fragments can grow to marketable size within 4-12 months and stony corals like Acropora within 4-6 months.
+Most branching corals can be easily propagated from small trimmings clipped from a parent colony and in about a year a five to ten fold increase in biomass can be obtained.
+Soft coral fragments can grow to marketable size within 4-12 months and stony corals like Acropora within 4 - 6 months.
 More than 75 species corals are bred under captivity, but fast growing corals appeared to be economically profitable.

-The ultimate answer to a long-term sustainable trade of marine ornamentals can be achieved only through the development of culture technologies.
-It is well accepted as
+The ultimate answer to a long term sustainable trade of marine ornamentals can be achieved only through the development of culture technologies.
+It is well accepted as an environmentally sound way to